Students With Disabilities

-The most effective way to show that you are entitled to reasonable ADA accommodations in the current school term is to:
+The most effective way to show that you qualify for reasonable ADA accommodations in the current school term is to:

 - Obtain a licensed clinician's summery letter outlining the disability, test results and any confirmed, possible limitations to learning, and reasonable academic accommodations in order to meet the needs of the post-secondary coursework.
 Under AA, reasonable accommodations or minor academic adjustments may include the following samples based on diagnostic test result.

 - Audio books